cfinegan/CS5130-WebChess/README.md

   - We should be generating page content based on the URL whenever possible, so that the back/forward/refresh buttons behave as expacted, and so that players can share links to games.
+- Detect checkmate and end game immediately if so
+- One player leaving a game shouldn't immediately destroy it, but rather re-enter it into the list of games
+	- This requires supporting clients entering a game that may be in-progress.

 ## Technical Debt